cpgames/VSAssistantGPT/README.md

 4. Set your OpenAI `API key`.
 5. Set `Python Dll` path.
 E.g. C:\Users\{username}\miniconda3\python39.dll
 6. Save settings ![image](https://github.com/cpgames/VSAssistantGPT/assets/49317353/8b37325c-c5c3-4c07-b2f4-4addb70453e8).
+7. **NOTE**: There's very likely a bug within pythonnet package causing Python Engine not initialize properly in VSIX environment (See AssistantGPT Output window and if Tools tab in VSA window is empty).
+If you encounter this error, the only possible fix right now is open VSA window.
+Exist Visual Studio, start Visual Studio again with VSA open.
+Then go to Tools and ensure that toolset is loaded.

 ## Uploading Project Resources (optional)
 To better understand the project, VS assistant can use project's source files.
 They need to be uploaded manually.